 Native Soul: Every Picture Tells a Story

-Jerry invites all South Dakotans into our shared history.
-He brings the stories of the past into the present through his art, connecting his own feelings and those of all of us who engage with his art, in order to help us imagine a preferred future together.
+Jerry Fogg invites all South Dakotans into their shared history.
+He brings the stories of the past into the present through his art, connecting his own feelings and those of his audiences to help them imagine a preferred future together.
 Using a mixed media approach including historical pieces,

 Healing Our Shared Past, Present, and Future: The Hiawatha Indian Insane Asylum

-From 1902-1933, Native Americans who misbehaved in boarding schools or who alienated reservation agents were sent to the Hiawatha Asylum in Canton, SD.
-By the time it closed, nearly 400 Native inmates from across the U.S. had been incarcerated there in circumstances described by federal investigators as "like a leper colony" and "inhumane."
-Currently, 121 Native Americans from 53 tribes remain buried in unmarked graves at the site.
-As Keepers of the Canton Native Insane Asylum Story, Jerry and Anne speak about this aspect of our shared past so we may begin to heal this wound in our own time.
+From 1902-1933, Native Americans who misbehaved in boarding schools, or who alienated reservation agents, were sent to the Hiawatha Asylum in Canton, SD.
+By the time it closed nearly 400 Native inmates from across the U.S. had been incarcerated there in circumstances described by federal investigators as "like a leper colony" and "inhumane."
+Currently, 127 Native Americans from 53 tribes remain buried in unmarked graves at the site.
+As Keepers of the Canton Native Asylum Story, Jerry and Anne speak about this aspect of our shared past so we may begin to heal this wound in our own time.